-classmethod from\image (path, image=None)
+classmethod from\image (path, image=None, \\kwargs)

-Creates and image from a image file using Pillow/PIL
+Creates and image from a image file using Pillow/PIL.
+Additional parameters is passed to the texture initializer.

-- path The path to the file - image The PIL/Pillow image object set\image (image) Set pixel data using a image file with PIL/Pillow.
+- path The path to the file - image The PIL/Pillow image object (Can be None)